ecole-francaise-nz/website/content/en/_index.md

 +++
 title = 'Auckland French International School' hero = "/images/efia-maison1.jpg"
-bannerHeight = "500px"
+bannerHeight = "450px"
 +++

-**Welcome to Auckland French International School! ✨**
+{{< flashy-button url="/enrolment" text="Enrol Now for 2025!">}}

-This school welcomes **everyone**, regardless of your child’s nationality, fostering a vibrant and diverse community.
-We are thrilled to bring a **world-class education** to Auckland, offering the prestigious French curriculum in a bilingual and multicultural environment.
-This is an exciting opportunity for children to grow academically and personally while benefiting from **free tuition** for all students.
+**Auckland French International School** is a **bilingual primary school** that welcomes all families, regardless of nationality, fostering a dynamic and inclusive community.
+Students follow the French curriculum integrated with the New Zealand curriculum, learning in both French and English with **native-speaking teachers**.
+This unique opportunity enables children to excel academically and personally—all while benefiting from **free tuition** for every student.

 {{< facebook-video url="https://www.facebook.com/61573133858943/videos/2644060549126717/" >}}